luije87/documentation/csv.rst

 content                             The note contents privacy_preference                  If this is a personal note or shared with staff. [personal, institution] reminder_date                       If there should be a reminder associated with the note.
-See reference section for date formats.
+See reference section for date formats. written_at                          The date the note was written at. created_by_email                    E-mail address of the author of the note.
+This *must* correspond to a user in Handshake.
 =================================== ==================================================================

 \* Required fields